johndwells/craft.minimee/README.md

 ![cachePathAndUrl](resources/img/cachePathAndUrl.png)

-By default, Minimee stores cached assets in Craft's `app/storage` folder, which likely sits above webroot.
+By default, Minimee stores cached assets in Craft's `craft/storage` folder, which likely sits above webroot.
 The cache is then delivered by Craft itself, via a special "resource" url, e.g. `http://domain.com/resources/minimee/filename.timestamp.ext`.

 Alternatively, you can specify a cache path & URL which sits _below_ webroot, so that the cached assets are delivered directly by your server.
+This is the recommended setup for optimal performance gains.

 > Note that all settings will parse global [Environment Variables](http://buildwithcraft.com/docs/config-settings#environmentVariables).